 That medical device development entails a lot of documentation should not be a surprise to anyone.
-Hundreds of documents are created, reviewed, released, then modified, reviewed and released again.
-The majority of these documents needs to be signed, often by two persons or more.
-Collecting signatures, although it seems like a trivial task, becomes a significant nuisance when the number of documents and releases increase.
+Hundreds of documents are created, reviewed, released, then modified, reviewed, and released again.
+The majority of these documents need to be signed, often by two persons or more.
+Collecting signatures, although it seems like a trivial task, becomes a significant nuisance when the number of documents and releases increases.

 One of our customers insisted on having 3 people sign each test case before release.
 Their 18 000 test cases yielded a combined signature collection effort of 5 man-years (estimated 30 mins to collect a single signature, their estimation).

 It is rare to find medical device manufacturers that enjoy writing medical device development documents, but it is even rarer to find those who gladly spend their days collecting signatures for the said documents.

 The obvious question is hence: how can we spend less time on document signatures?

 For many medical device manufacturers, the equally obvious answer seems to be electronic (or digital) signatures.

 So why is it so hard to get a signature?

 There are several potential reasons for this.
 Maybe the Signer is a very busy person and simply has no time for this task.
 Maybe the Signer is located somewhere else through work, traveling, vacation, or other reasons.
 Or perhaps the previous Signer did not pass on the document to the next Signer in line.
 Or maybe a formal signature sequence (order) is forced by the document process in question, where a Signer that actually is available, is prevented to carry out the task since some Signer further up the signing sequence has not fulfilled hers.
 Or it might be that the document in question cannot be signed before some other related document has been released (i.e. signed).